What is Double-Entry?

 Double-entry is the first step of accounting.
-In order to understand any accounting entry, one should know about this system.
-Each and every accounting transaction is recorded in a minimum two accounts, one is debit account and another is a credit account.
-Also, the transaction should be balanced i.e. credit amount should be equal to the debit amount.
+To understand any accounting entry, one should know about this system.
+Each accounting transaction is recorded in a minimum of two accounts, one is a debit account, and another is a credit account.
+Also, the transaction should be balanced i.e.; the credit amount should be equal to the debit amount.

 Features of Double Entry

 - Two Parties: There are two parties involved, one is the receiver, and another is the giver.
 The receiving party is debited, and another party is credited.
 For example, A purchases goods from B, where A is a receiver party, and B is a giver party.

 - Equal Effect: Each transaction should have an equal financial effect.
 The debit amount should be equal to the credit amount.

 - Separate Legal Entity: This system of accounting records the transaction separate from its owners.

 - Debit and Credit: There are two aspects for recording any transaction, Debit aspect, and Credit aspect.